 Best Stocks for Inflation – 4 Companies to Beat the Market

 Lately, there’s been a lot of talk about the best stocks for inflation as key economic indicators are hitting levels not seen since 2008.
-While this may be true, the stock market is still making new highs every day.
+At the same time, the stock market continues to be volatile.
 What gives?

 Well, for one, the Federal Reserve is still using several of its tools to support the economy.
-But, this may be changing soon, with the FED saying it’s slowing the purchase of assets starting later this month.
+The FED has recently started raising interest rates to combat rising inflation.

-Not only that but with inflation levels hitting a 13 year high, investors are beginning to question whether interest rates will be raised sooner rather than later.
+Not only that but with inflation levels hitting highs, investors are beginning to question whether the FED will be able to bring the rate down on its own.
 Seeing that the U.S yield curve is flattening, expectations are starting to reveal themselves.

 Will the FED have the tools it needs to address the rising concerns?
 Sooner or later, they will need to make a decision.